mb0/xelf-go/doc/cmd.md

 actual command package at xelf.org/cmd/xelf.

 We use the new xps package to load external runtime support from $XELF_PLUGINS into the process.
-This works really great.
+Plugin manifest files store plugin capabilities and enable us to defer loading of plugins until we actually need them.
+This mechanism currently covers subcommand extensions, module loaders and query backend providers and works really great.

-The command should provide a collection of helpers organised as subcommands.
-Most subcommands should read stdin and print to stdout, so that we can easily compose commands.
+The command provides a collection of helpers organised as subcommands.
+Most subcommands read from stdin and print to stdout, so that we can easily compose commands:

 	echo '{a:1 b:[2 3 4]}' | xelf mut '{a:7 b+:[[5]]}' | xelf json